AdobeDocs/workfront.nl-NL/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

    >This was the case previously, but it's not working this way anymore, since August 2022: * Emails forwarded to this email address are not added as issues to the project in&nbsp;Workfront.
 Only emails created from this email address are added as issues.
    -->

-1. (Optioneel) Selecteer de optie **Alle problemen doorsturen die niet via e-mail worden verzonden**, dan ga een door:sturen e-mailadres in de doos hieronder in.
+1. (Facultatief) selecteer **door:sturen alle kwesties die er niet in slagen via e-mail** voor te leggen, dan ga een het door:sturen e-mailadres in de doos hieronder in.

    Dit e-mailadres ontvangt informatie over e-mailberichten die niet zijn verzonden naar het project.

-1. Klikken **Opslaan**.
+1. Klik **sparen**.
 Wanneer gebruikers met een actieve Workfront-account nu een e-mail naar dit e-mailadres sturen, wordt er een uitgave gemaakt in het Workfront-project.

    >[!NOTE]
    >